Churchill Valley Greenway

 ALT has a funding plan that includes state and private grant requests (pending), funding from local businesses and foundations, and, most importantly, support from the local community.
 We need $100,000 in support from individual community members to provide required local matching funds and to demonstrate local support to other potential funders.
 Please join the effort and make your tax-deductible contribution today.

 For more information on the project, please find a presentation below and FAQ here.
 The presentation is best viewed in full screen mode.
-Find news coverage on the green space project by clicking on the following links: Tribune Review [May 8], PA Environmental Digest [July 2], WTAE [July 3], City Paper [July 12], WTAE Editorial Board’s Vote of Support [July 26], and WESA [Aug 5], and the Sewickley Herald [Aug 27].
+Find news coverage on the green space project by clicking on the following links: Tribune Review [May 8], PA Environmental Digest [July 2], WTAE [July 3], City Paper [July 12], WTAE Editorial Board’s Vote of Support [July 26], WESA [Aug 5], Sewickley Herald [Aug 27], and the Tribune Review [Oct 30].

 Current Community Fundraising Status